cathyxiong/RPi_ADXL/README.md

 **VERY IMPORTANT** The RPi_ADXL identifies itself uniquely against others with an ID inside the RPi_settings.ini file.
 Make sure you change the ID to something unique that no other RPi_ADXL is using.

 To edit the .ini file, run `sudo nano RPi_settings.ini`.
 Change the entry under `piID=RPi-Lui` to `piID=RPi-<insertwhatevernameyouwanthere>` or change the piID to something like `POM_001`.
 Also change the uploadHost to the remote server IP (currently 104.168.162.19).
+Also change the plot settings by first typing `cd rpi_plotter` then running `sudo nano plot_settings.ini`.
+Change the save location to the new ip address.
+Change the piIDLIst to the folders currently stored on the remote server under the dataFolder.

 ![piIDimage](http://i.imgur.com/caDGMXv.png)